getindiekit/indiekit/README.md

 * Publish content to your website using apps like [iAWriter](https://ia.net/writer), [Micro.blog](https://micro.blog), [Icro](https://hartl.co/apps/icro/), [Indigenous](https://indigenous.realize.be) or services that support the [Micropub API](https://micropub.spec.indieweb.org)

-* Syndicate your content to social networks like Twitter, ~~Mastodon and LinkedIn~~, and save posts to the Internet Archive
+* Syndicate your content to social networks like Twitter and Mastodon, and save posts to the Internet Archive

 * ~~Accept likes, comments and other types of feedback on your content with Webmention~~